mendix/docs/content/partners/siemens/mindsphere-mobile-native.md

 Note: With the **MindSphere Mobile Starter Application** you can build applications for native mobile apps as well as for 'normal' Web applications.
 Right now Developer Cockpit supports either the registration of a mobile or a Web app but not for both together.
 But don't worry, this can be achieved.
 You only have to setup another registration in the Developer Cockpit for your Web application.
 With this application you also will achieve to get your application on the MindSphere Launchpad.
 If you have a Web part than do this registration as described in [Setting up MindSphere Launchpad](/developerportal/deploy/deploying-to-mindsphere), otherwise you can skip this.

-### Start developing your app with Mendix Studio Pro HEIKO
+### 2.2 Start developing your app with Mendix Studio Pro HEIKO

+First you have to create a new Mendix Team server project based on the **Siemens MindSphere Mobile Starter Application** template.

-Now nearly everything is in place to start developing your native app with Mendix Studio Pro.
-Just a few configurations need to be done in the Mendix project itself.
+There are some configurations need to be done in the project itself.

-Open your team server project with Mendix Studio Pro.
-In the project explorer open the configuration of the appstore module **MindsphereSingleSignOn**
+In the project explorer open the configuration of the app store module **MindsphereSingleSignOn**

 ![Studio SSO configuration](./attachments/mindsphere-mobile-native/StudioPro_SSO_configuration.png)

 You have to adopt these constants:

 * **HostTenant** = name of your tenant

 optional, in case you are not working on *eu1.mindsphere.io*